 The Part B deductible doesn’t apply to your annual wellness visit.
 If you qualify, Medicare will cover the AWV at 100% of the Medicare amount when services come from a participating provider.

 During your AWV appointment, your physician might find a need to review or treat a new or existing problem.
 This is considered additional care and would be considered diagnostic.

 This means your provider is treating you because of your symptoms or risk factors.
 You may be billed for diagnostic care received during your AWV because of this additional service.

 As discussed above, the Medicare Annual Wellness Visit is an exam that you receive if you’ve been a Medicare recipient for more than 12 months, and this appointment is once per year.
-This is more of overall health evaluation, rather than a physical examination.
+The Annual Wellness Visit is a health evaluation, rather than a physical examination.